-Now its worthwhile checking for continuity for both windings Now we can fit the remaining parts, these are an easier job.
+Now its worthwhile checking for continuity for both windings $\label{eq:checking} % \begin{center} \begin{cent$ Now we can fit the remaining parts, these are an easier job.

-Leave the switches for now and solder all the other board mounting parts (NOT THE LED) Fit the two yellow 10nf capacitors (C1 & C2), next C3 which is not shown on the picture here but its next to the SWR -ADJ trimmer.
-Then the 1K resistor (R1), the 1N5711 diode (D1) and finally the sensitivity trimmer.
+Leave the switches for now and solder all the other board mounting parts (NOT THE LED) Fit the two yellow 10nf capacitors (C1 & C2), the 1K resistor (R1), the 1N5711 diode (D1) and finally the 10K trimmer.
 Now we need to fit the switches, TAKE CARE AND FOLLOW THESE INSTRUCTIONS.
 There are two switches but you can't mix them up, it is important that you fit these so that the switch contacts are just flush with the back of the board.
 Do NOT push the switch right down onto the PCB.
-The SPST switch may have a longer center pin, that's fine but the outer pins should be just flush with the back of the board.
+The DPST switch may have a longer center pin, that's fine but the outer pins should be just flush with the back of the board.
 Make sure the switch sits straight and not leaning to one side.
-The second switch is mounted just the same, just have the switches legs sit flush with the back of the PCB, you MUST NOT push the switch right down on the PCB.
+The second SPST switch is mounted just the same, just have the switches legs sit flush with the back of the PCB, you should NOT push the switch right down on the PCB.
 Make sure it sits nice and straight.